rene-dl/Netflix_Revenue/README.md

 # Netflix Revenue

 Netflix, launched in 2007, is an American subscription video on-demand over-the-top streaming service.
 The service primarily distributes original and acquired films and television shows from various genres, and it is available internationally in multiple languages.

-This project analyzes Netflix revenue of subscription bookings from 2021 to 2023.
+This project involved data analysis and visualization of Netflix subscriptions from 2021-2023.
+I analyzed the revenue by subscription type, country, age and device, creating interactive visuals to highlight key patterns and insights.

 Interactive Tableau dashboard can be found [here](https://public.tableau.com/app/profile/ren.d.vila.licona/viz/NetflixRevenue_17301404943970/Dashboard).